-This year, we're getting not one, but two versions of Samsung's flagship phablet, the Galaxy Note 10.
+When it coms to big phones, we now have not one, but two versions of Samsung's flagship phablet, the Galaxy Note 10.
 There's the standard model, at 6.3 inches, and the Galaxy Note 10 Plus, toting a gargantuan 6.8-inch display.

 However, the differences between the two handsets go far beyond size.
 Complicating things further, the Note 10 will set you back $949, while the Note 10 Plus starts at $1,099.
-If you're trying to decide which new phablet to preorder, here's how they compare.
+If you're trying to decide which new phablet to buy, here's how they compare.

 Design and size